seliv55/MIDcor_wf/README.md

 # MIDcor
 Version: 1.0
-## “R”-program that corrects raw isotopic isomers spectra for natural occurring isotopes and overlapping of peaks for several metabolites in m/z scale
+## “R”-program that corrects 13C mass isotopomers spectra of metabolites for natural occurring isotopes and peaks overlapping

 ## Description